mluzum/Isobar-Sampler/README.md

 # Isobar Sampler

+The official version of this code is available at <https://github.com/mluzum/Isobar-Sampler>.

 ## 1. Description

 Allows sampling isobaric nuclear configurations for running initial conditions for hydrodynamic simulations of ultrarelativistic nucleus-nucleus collisions in an efficient manner.